Teesside: Salt

 Salt extraction for human consumption and had taken place at Seal Sands since Roman times through the use of panning.
 This continued throughout the 20th century and left caverns which are now used as liquid/gas storage facilities for the process industry.

 In 1859, rock salt deposits were discovered in Middlesbrough by Henry Bolckow and Vaughan while boring for water.
 This led to heavy chemical industry moving to the area.

 Salt works were established at Haverton Hill in 1882 by the Bell Brothers.
 It was the first firm to begin large scale salt production in the area, this required some workers in from Cheshire.
 Salt-making interests of the Bell Brothers were bought by Brunner Mond & Co of Cheshire in 1890.
 Brunner Mond became a giant of the area's chemical-making in the late 19th and early 20th centuries.

-During the 20th century, salt extraction on the Tees's north bank (by aqueous hydraulic means) resulted in a number of underground salt cavities that are impervious to gas and liquids.
+During the 20th century, salt extraction on the Tees's north bank, by aqueous hydraulic means, resulted in a number of underground salt cavities that are impervious to gas and liquids.
 Consequently, these cavities are now used to store both industrial gases and liquids by companies which are members of the Northeast of England Process Industry Cluster (NEPIC).

 Today Venator Materials is based close to Greatham, operating one of the world's largest chemical plants for titanium dioxide manufacturing.
-It is a brilliant white pigment used in paints, Polo mints, cosmetics, UV sunscreens, plastics, golf balls, the white part of a traffic cone and sports field line markings.
+It is a white pigment used in paints, Polo mints, cosmetics, UV sunscreens, plastics, golf balls, the white part of a traffic cone and sports field line markings.

 Alkali

-In 1860 William James established an alkali company at Cargo Fleet and in 1869 Samuel Sadler also set up a factory nearby.
+In 1860, William James established an alkali company at Cargo Fleet.
+In 1869, Samuel Sadler set up a factory nearby.
 Sadler's works produced synthetic aniline and alzarin dyestuffs and distilled tar.
 The introduction of the Solvay Process to make alkali in 1872 made nearby Tyneside alkali industry uneconomical but helped Teesside industry which was invigorated by the discovery of further salt deposits at Port Clarence near Seal Sands by Bell Brothers in 1874.